pioneerspacesim/pioneer-developer-docs/contribute/development-tools.md

 ### Debug from in-game

-Ctrl+I = debug window
+- Ctrl+I toggles debug window open / close
+- Ctrl+LMB on "New Game" unlocks all starting state variables to be manually set
+- Ctrl held in Load Game menu toggles Recover vs Load of save file

-Ctrl+F10 open planet viewer, to view selected nav target
+- Ctrl+F10 open planet viewer, to view selected nav target

-Ctrl+F11 reload shaders while running game
+- Ctrl+F11 reload shaders while running game

-Ctrl+Del reload pigui element, allows for live coding.
+- Ctrl+Del reload pigui element, allows for live coding.
 Limited support: Only reloads the active view and then only if the active view has manually enabled it (add \`debugReload = function() package.reimport() end\` to the view's definition next to the draw and refresh functions)

 ### Debug savegame files